xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-001.md

 ![Transpile shader at runtime](/shader-transpile.png)

 All that is needed in the project is to maintain a set of shaders using GLSL 300 syntax, keyword replacements when downgrading to WebGL1, and conversion to GLSL 440 before handing it over to a WASM-formatted [compiler](https://github.com/antvis/g-device-api/tree/master/rust) (using naga and naga-oil) into WGSL.
+Not coincidentally, [Three.js Shading Language] also uses a higher level of abstraction, and also uses a compiler to output shader code for the target runtime platform.

 The following shows the attribute declarations commonly used in the Vertex Shader.
 This is a very simple scenario, and the syntax actually varies a lot when it comes to the texture sampling part.